MuttiD/bikers-road-trip/README.md

   - This section includes a photograph with an animated text overlay showing dozens of bikers gathered in a road.
   - This is intended to incorporate the spirit of brotherhood among bikers.
 "Love to ride, ride to live" is one of their motto.
-  - It also shows a warmth message inviting riders from Ireland and abroad to join a lifetime adventure.
+  - It also shows a warmth animated message inviting riders from Ireland and abroad to join a lifetime adventure.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)